-Gabe mused that Christy had a lot of attitude for an 11-year-old and he said in a pleasant voice, “You need to finish packing.
+Gabe mused Christy had a lot of insolence for an 11-year-old, and he said in a pleasant voice, “You need to finish packing.
 We are leaving in 15 minutes.”

 “Got it!
 Daaad!”

-Christy returned to her phone conversation and Gabe shook his head.
-He reminded himself that all girls at this age had an attitude, and with some luck, it would soon pass.
+Christy returned to her phone conversation, and Gabe shook his head.
+He reminded himself that all girls had an attitude at this age, and with some luck, it would soon pass.

 Gabe walked to the next bedroom, and his nine-year-old daughter, Victoria, met him at the door.
 She had the same flowing brown hair as Lydia and had put it in two ponytails.
-Victoria treated her life as an adventure and she had fun no matter what circumstances she encountered.
-Today, she dressed in a pink polka dot dress with a pink bow in each ponytail and she sported a friendly smile.
+Victoria treated her life as an adventure and had fun no matter what circumstances she encountered.
+Today, she dressed in a pink polka-dot dress with a pink bow in each ponytail, and she sported a friendly smile.
 He looked down at Victoria, smiled, and asked, “How’s my little sweetie?”

 “I had a good day, Father.
-Mommy has been going crazy about the trip and making sure I have packed.”
+Mommy has been going crazy about the trip.”

 “Thank you for the update.
-Please be ready in 15 minutes.”
+Please be ready in fifteen minutes.”

 “Love you too, sweetie-pie.”

-Victoria’s kind words melted Gabe, and he knew his vacation would be wonderful.
+Victoria’s kind words melted Gabe, and he knew his vacation would be fantastic.
 He walked toward the master bedroom and saw Lydia sitting on the edge of the bed, staring at a wall.
-His forty-six-year-old wife had flowing, brown hair, gray-blue eyes and stood 5’6.”
-She looked modestly pretty, fit and dressed well.
+His forty-four-year-old wife had flowing brown hair, gray-blue eyes, and stood five-feet-six.
+She looked modestly pretty, fit, and dressed well.
 But her intelligence always attracted Gabe, and he felt lucky to have such a wonderful woman in his life.

-Gabe opened his already packeds suitcase, checked a few things, and sat next to Lydia.
+Gabe opened his already packed suitcase, checked a few things, and sat next to Lydia.
 He began massaging her shoulders and asked in a soothing voice, “Tough day?”

 Lydia did not answer, and he continued.
 “I’m sorry that I didn’t get the sunscreen.
 We have some from last year’s trip.
-I checked, and it is good for five years.
+I checked, and it is good for three years.
 Plus, there isn’t a lot of sun in Alaska.
-The girls said they would be ready in 15 minutes.”
+The girls said they would be ready in fifteen minutes.”

-Lydia continued to stare forward and Gabe continued, “Boy did I have a rough day.
-That Satto is a real piece of work.
-He changed all the specifications, and I told him it would delay everything by six months.
-Then he threatens to fire me because we are going on vacation.
+Lydia continued to stare forward, and Gabe continued, “Boy, did I have a rough day.
+That Sato is a real piece of work.
+He changed all the specifications, and I told him that would delay everything by six months.
+Then he threatened to fire me because we are going on vacation.
 So, I went to Al. You remember Al. He owns the company.
-Anyway, I explained what happened and then, he—”
+Anyway, I explained what happened, and then he—”

-The remark hurt Gabe, and he asked, “I don’t understand?”
+The remark hurt Gabe, and he said, “I don’t understand.”

 “All the packing, all the cleaning, all the shopping, and I still go to work five days a week!”

-The Harrington family owned 16 dry-cleaning stores in the south Florida area.
-Calvin started the business by purchasing a single failing dry-cleaner from a friend.
+The Harrington family owned sixteen dry-cleaning stores in the South Florida area.
+Calvin started the business by purchasing a single failing dry cleaner from a friend.
 Everybody in the family worked hard to make the company a success.
 Marcus worked together with Calvin on finances, employees, and business strategies.
-Emelia did the marketing and Jacob handled maintenance and customer complaints.
+Emelia did marketing, and Jacob handled maintenance along with customer complaints.

-Kim was responsible for the company’s online presence.
+Kim handled the company’s online presence.
 However, she wanted to work with finances, but Calvin would not allow her to help.
-Kim’s online promotions brought a lot of new clients, but Calvin did not give her much credit.
-She often wished her eleventh-grade classes covered marketing for dry-cleaning.
+Kim’s online promotions brought many new clients, but Calvin did not give her much credit.
+She often wished her eleventh-grade classes covered marketing for dry cleaning.

 When they got to the airport, Calvin parked their SUV in long-term covered parking.
 They took the airport shuttle and checked in.

-Kim’s suitcase weighed 12 pounds too much and Emelia opened it.
-Clothes came tumbling out and Kim buried her head in her hands while Emelia discreetly repacked into other suitcases.
+Kim’s suitcase weighed twelve pounds too much, and Emelia opened it.
+Clothes came tumbling out, and Kim buried her head in her hands while Emelia discreetly repacked items into other suitcases.
 She whimpered, “This is going to be the worst trip ever.
-I’m major embarrassed and I’m sure that Halle Berry never had to put up with this.”
+I’m major embarrassed, and I’m sure that Halle Berry never had to put up with this.”

 “Well, I’m sure they will look good.
 All of us are going to have a fun trip.”

 The plane landed in Seattle, and the family took a shuttle straight to their hotel.
 That night, they had an uneventful late dinner at the hotel restaurant.
-The next morning, they had a tasty breakfast at a nearby restaurant and took a shuttle to the cruise ship.
+The following day, they had a tasty breakfast at a nearby restaurant and took a shuttle to the cruise ship.